 Photos of the dry ingredients and using a grater to shred butter into the flour.

-Step 1: Add the flour, salt, and sugar to a large mixing bowl and whisk to blend them.
+Step 1: Add the flour, salt, and sugar to a large mixing bowl and whisk until well blended.

-Step 2: There are two ways to cut the butter into the dry ingredients.
-You can use a cheese grater to grate the butter into the flour, or you can cut the butter into the dry ingredients using a pastry blender.
+Step 2: There are two methods for cutting the butter into the dry ingredients.
+You can use a cheese grater to shred the butter into the flour, or you can cut the butter into the dry ingredients using a pastry blender.

 I used a cheese grater with frozen butter.
 If you use a cheese grater, use a spoon to scoop up flour and dump it onto the butter shreds.
 This will prevent them from sticking together, and you will get better flaky layers.